-Mass communication is intrinsic to all aspects of life.
-As a result, it is perhaps the most vital discipline for understanding the world in the 21st century.
-With this in mind, Samford must help students not only understand media culture but also learn to become ethical communicators.
+Mass communication is intrinsic to all aspects of life and a vital discipline for understanding the world in the 21st century.
+With this in mind, we help students understand media culture and learn to be ethical communicators.
 Our mission is to prepare students to contribute to the greater Christian community by making a difference in the American media culture.

 We have a very active chapter of Lambda Pi Eta, which is the official honor society of the National Communication Association.
 There are over 400 active chapters around the world.
 The name is representative of Aristotle's description of the elements of persuasion: logos (Lambda), pathos (Pi), and ethos (Eta).
 To join this organization, a student must have a minimum cumulative 3.0 GPA with at least 60 credit hours of college coursework completed, and must have a 3.25 minimum GPA for all communication courses with at least 12 semester credits completed.

 Our chapter, Omicron Rho, is involved each year in Samford's Earth Day and we've won awards for our assistance with organizing the event.
 And for Earth Day 2008, our display booth was voted "Most Creative."
 In addition, the chapter is responsible for sponsoring most departmental parties, such as our annual fall party and spring awards ceremony.